coracle-social/coracle/ROADMAP.md

 - [ ] Collapse relaycard and relaycardsimple?

+- [ ] Review sampleRelays, seems like we shouldn't be shuffling
 - [ ] Go over onboarding process, suggest some good relays for newcomers
 - [ ] Submit blog post with new onboarding process built in
 - [ ] Fix hover on notes in modal